Back to E-commerce Dictionary

 Examples of Product Data Hub

-• 1A large retailer implements a product data hub to consolidate product information from its ERP, multiple supplier systems, and legacy databases.
+• 1A large retailer uses a product data hub to collect product information from its ERP, supplier systems, and old databases into one central location.

-• 2An automotive parts distributor uses a data hub to harmonize product data standards from hundreds of manufacturers before feeding it to its PIM and e-commerce platform.
+• 2An auto parts distributor uses a data hub to make product data from hundreds of manufacturers follow the same rules.
+This clean data then flows into their PIM and webshop.

-• 3A fashion brand builds a product data hub to manage complex product variants and ensure consistent data across its website, mobile app, and in-store kiosks.
+• 3A fashion brand uses a product data hub to manage complex product versions like sizes and colors.
+This keeps information identical on their website, app, and in-store screens.

-• 4A B2B company utilizes a data hub to centralize technical specifications and compliance data for its entire product catalog, making it accessible to sales and support teams.
+• 4A B2B company uses a data hub to store technical specs and safety data for its entire catalog.
+This makes it easy for sales and support teams to find what they need.

 How WISEPIM Helps